 Where a property is currently tenanted we would usually be required to give the tenant 24 hours notice (some tenants will offer flexibility), where the property is vacant we will do everything in our power to arrange the viewing at the earliest possible opportunity.

 The process from viewing to check in can take up to 7 to 14 days subject to the referencing process, where a property is vacant and tenants are able to provide references and the required paper work quickly and the referencing process is straight forward occupation can be within 7 days.

 We will undertake a credit search, an employment/accountants reference, a current Landlords reference (if applicable).

 You must have clear credit history, be able to provide a good Landlord’s reference (if you are currently renting), have a UK bank account and be in receipt of an annual household income from 40x the monthly rental.

 All may not be lost, some landlords will consider proceeding with a guarantor in place or may consider the option of the full rent for the period being paid in advance.
 Ultimately, the Landlord can override the referencing if he/she feels it’s appropriate.

 Anyone can be your guarantor provided they can satisfy the referencing criteria as set out above.
 You can only have 1 guarantor per tenancy.
 Your guarantor will need to sign the tenancy agreement and will be legally bound by all terms contained therein.

-One months’ rent + £100 will be held as a dilapidations deposit during your tenancy.
+A maximum of 5 weeks rent will be held as a dilapidations deposit during your tenancy.
 Castles hold all tenancy deposits within The deposit protection Service www.depositprotection.com

 If you see a property you like, don’t delay – put forward your offer immediately.
 You will need to read the terms & conditions, complete, sign and return the document to Castles along with photo ID, proof of your current address, a holding deposit and the administration fee.